HomeSTM32Interface R307 Fingerprint Module with STM32 (UART Tutorial)

 If everything went fine, it returns HAL_OK.

-Fingerprint Enrollment Process
+Fingerprint Enrolment Process

 We will write a separate function to Enroll the fingerprint to the sensor.